wacncontent/CustomizeTool/removeCommentOutput2/articles/documentdb/documentdb-sql-query.md

       "numberOfChildren": 1
     }]

-That wraps up built-in functions, and the SQL grammar for DocumentDB.
-Now let's take a look at how LINQ querying works and how it interacts with the grammar we've seen so far.

 ### Spatial functions

 DocumentDB supports the following Open Geospatial Consortium (OGC) built-in functions for geospatial querying.
 For more details on geospatial support in DocumentDB, please see [Working with geospatial data in Azure DocumentDB](documentdb-geospatial.md).

 <table>
 <tr>